Your customers are absolutely key to your business. But have you ever stopped to think about what they can teach you?

 Take a look and find out what the main triggers are so you can repeat these going forward.

-On the other hand, if you find there are certain triggers which stop a customer from completing their purchase, try to find a solution for these.
+On the other hand, if you find there are certain triggers that stop a customer from completing their purchase, try to find a solution for these.

 For example, an off-putting pop-up on a certain page of your website might be stopping people from making a purchase.
 Remove this, and see if your sales increase.